NC State vs. North Carolina NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- NC State and its opponents have combined for 62 points or more just one time this year.

-- North Carolina's games have gone over 62 points in six of 11 chances this season.

-- Friday's over/under is eight points lower than the two team's combined 70 points per game average.
+- Friday's total is 7.0 points lower than the two team's combined 70 points per game average.

 NC State Stats and Trends

-- The Wolf Pack have an against the spread record of 3-1 in their four games when favored by 6.5 points or more so far this season.
+- In NC State's 11 games this year, it has seven wins against the spread.

+- So far this season, the Wolf Pack have been installed as favorites by a 6.5-point margin or more four times and are 3-1 ATS in those games.

-- NC State's games this year have gone over the total in six out of 11 opportunities (54.5%).
+- NC State's games this year have eclipsed the over/under six times in 11 opportunities (54.5%).

-- NC State is 4-2 against the spread and 5-1 overall in games when it scores more than 31.4 points.
+- When NC State records more than 31.4 points, it is 4-2 against the spread and 5-1 overall.

-- When NC State piles up over 412.2 yards, the team is 2-3 against the spread and 3-2 overall.
+- In games that NC State churns out more than 412.2 yards, the team is 2-3 against the spread and 3-2 overall.

-- This year, the Wolf Pack have 10 turnovers, four fewer than the Tar Heels have takeaways (14).
+- The Wolf Pack have 10 giveaways this season, while the Tar Heels have 14 takeaways .

 - Find the latest spread and moneyline odds for NC State at SISportsbook.